 Over the last few decades, capital markets have revolutionized the way businesses and real estate projects are financed through the creation of new and complex investment vehicles.
-The Capital Markets Team at Bilzin Sumberg assists clients in understanding and dealing with those complexities.
+The CMBS and Real Estate Capital Markets Group at Bilzin Sumberg assists clients in understanding and dealing with those complexities.
 Our Team has been working with CMBS loans since the early 1990s - when the CMBS market was in its infancy - and has continued to do so through many real estate cycles, including the most recent downturn in the economy.
 Our attorneys have been at the forefront of developing and establishing servicing protocols and procedures that have been implemented throughout the CMBS industry.

-Bilzin Sumberg's Real Estate Capital Markets Team is active in all aspects of the CMBS industry, including loan servicing, negotiation and analysis of pooling and servicing agreements, mezzanine financing, B-piece and other certificate acquisitions and sales and companion loan transactions.
+Bilzin Sumberg's CMBS and Real Estate Capital Markets Group is active in all aspects of the CMBS industry, including loan servicing, negotiation and analysis of pooling and servicing agreements, mezzanine financing, B-piece and other certificate acquisitions and sales and companion loan transactions.
 In addition, the Team does not work alone.
 It is supported by the firm's other practice areas, including real estate, land development and government relations, environmental, business finance and restructuring, and commercial litigation, comprised of lawyers who are familiar with the unique nature and complexities of securitized loans and the CMBS industry.

-Bilzin Sumberg has long been a part of the CMBS world, having continuously represented the largest servicer of CBMS loans in the country since our firm's inception.
+Bilzin Sumberg has long been a part of the CMBS world, having continuously represented the largest servicer of CMBS loans in the country since our firm's inception.
 Bilzin Sumberg's central role in the creation and development of the original CMBS capital markets, as well as its role in the most recent downturn and creation of CMBS 2.0, gives us a unique perspective as we continue through the next chapter of the CMBS industry, representing servicers as well as B piece buyers and other participants in the industry.

 CMBS Loan Servicing